 Many people worry about the legal costs of filing an appeal.
 However, if your attorney is willing to work on a contingency basis, you will not have to pay anything out of pocket at this point in the process.

 If you cannot afford these fees in the future, you may file a written request for a waiver with proof that you are not in a financial position to pay.

 Filing the appeal is an important step following a denial for disability benefits.
 When you have an attorney by your side, you can file an effective appeal in federal district court, detailing why you seek an appeal and including information about why the denial was improper.

-This process may sound complicated, but a reputable attorney can handle the process efficiently and effectively.
+This process may sound complicated, but a reputable new jersey disability attorney can handle the process efficiently and effectively.

 If the SSA approves your application, it typically takes a month or two before you will receive your first disability benefits payment.
 In most cases, it will take even longer for you to receive your back pay.
 The SSA will calculate your back pay from the date on which you first became disabled.

 In total, the disability claims process can take months or years to complete.
 But, if your case becomes delayed for unexpected reasons, such as an appeal in federal court, you might not have to worry about whether the amount you will finally receive will be decreased.
 This is because the SSA will calculate what you should have received beginning as soon as you became disabled, even while you go through the appeal, and these sums will be included in back pay.